 The apple is almost always associated with the Otherworld Islands.
 The apple is symbolic of all that is good and sweet in life.
 It is believed that bees came to our world from Brigid’s apple orchard in the Otherworld.

 Not restricted by the fear of hell and damnation, the Celtic belief in Otherworld paradises where one could either learn or rest between lives must have played a central role in the Celtic passion for life, honoring of poetry and art, and courage on the battlefield.
 In the Otherworld humans passed their days and nights immersed in beauty, peace and love while waiting the call to return to the school we call human life.

 Judith Shaw, a graduate of the San Francisco Art Institute, has been interested in myth, culture and mystical studies all her life.
 Not long after graduating from SFAI, while living in Greece, Judith began exploring the Goddess in her artwork.
 She continues to be inspired by the Goddess in all of Her manifestations.
 Originally from New Orleans, Judith now makes her home in New Mexico where she paints and sells real estate part-time.
-She is now in the editing stage of her deck of Celtic Goddess Cards, which should be released this summer.
 Give yourself the gift of one of Judith’s prints or paintings, priced from $25 – $3000.